Shreyans92/shreyans92.github.io/_posts/2020-04-13-Weigh-Initialization.md

 ![Norm](/img/pots1/norm_code.JPG)
 ![Norm](/img/pots1/norm.JPG)

-From the graph, we can easily observe that the norm of the matrix is exploding.Let's check the norm ratio and see.
+From the graph, we can easily observe that the norm of the matrix is exploding.
+Let's check the consecutive norm ratio a.k.a quotient and see.
 ![Quot](/img/pots1/norm_quotient_code.JPG)

 The quotient is getting saturated after some iterations to a specific value approximately *2.60...* which let's call as *stretching factor of our matrix*.
 If you recall in linear algebra there is a very important concept of eigenvalues and eigenvectors.